soumimukherjee22/Vehicle_Sales_Data_Analysis_Python_EDA_PowerBI_Dashboard/README.md

 ```

 ### 5. Open the dashboard
-Open `Dashboard_2.pbix` in [Power BI Desktop](https://powerbi.microsoft.com/desktop/) (free) and refresh the data source to point to your exported CSV.
+Open `Vehicle Sales Dashboard.pbix` in [Power BI Desktop](https://powerbi.microsoft.com/desktop/) (free) and refresh the data source to point to your exported CSV.

 ---